vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### definition

-["split_with_delimiter", path1, seperator, path2]
+["split_with_delimiter", sourcePath, seperator, targetath]

 ### Parameters

 - `"split_with_delimiter"` – The name of the function.
-- `path1` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
 - `seperator` – The delimiter value.
-The param support all param types.

 ### Example